Gamma knife radiosurgery

 What is Gamma Knife?

-Gamma Knife radiosurgery is an established stereotactic radiosurgery (SRS) technique for tumours, vascular malformations, and other abnormalities of the brain.
-The Gamma Knife is a radiation therapy machine which can deliver large doses of precisely targeted radiation, minimising radiation to the surrounding healthy brain reducing the risk of damage.1
+Gamma Knife radiosurgery is a stereotactic radiosurgery (SRS) technique for tumours, as well as other abnormalities that can develop in the brain.
+The Gamma Knife is a radiation therapy machine that can deliver large doses of precisely targeted radiation, minimising radiation to the surrounding healthy brain tissue.1

 How does Gamma Knife work?

-Gamma Knife radiosurgery delivers multiple converging beams of gamma radiation toward a central point to deliver high dose radiation to a specific target within the brain and, avoid delivering significant doses to normal brain tissue.1
+Gamma Knife radiosurgery delivers multiple converging beams of gamma radiation toward a central point to deliver high dose radiation to a specific target within the brain and to avoid significant doses to normal brain tissue.1

 Who is eligible for Gamma Knife radiosurgery?